 - Completion of, or in the process of completing, at least 80 semester hours of coursework.

-- GPA of at least 3.0 (rounding not permitted) calculated on all courses taken after the student reaches 60 credit hours.
+- GPA of at least 3.0 (rounding not permitted) calculated on all courses taken at the University of Florida after the student reaches 60 credit hours.

 - A minimum GPA of 2.8 (rounding not permitted) in all accounting courses completed at UF (3000 level and above) in semesters prior to graduate admission.
 Once a student has earned a “C” grade in these courses, repeats of the same course will not be computed in the students accounting GPA if the repeat grade is higher than a “C-“.

-- The timing of the student’s application must meet one of the patterns listed in the “3/2 Program Timing of Application” section below.
+- The timing of the student’s application must meet the criteria described below in “3/2 Program Timing of Application.”

-- There are no exceptions made for students who do not meet all minimum admission requirements.
+- Because admission to the 3/2 Program is simply early admission to graduate school, there are no exceptions made for students who do not meet all minimum admission requirements.
 Students denied admission to the 3/2 program are encouraged to improve their academic performance during their senior year and apply for admission to the traditional Master of Accounting program upon completion of the BSAc.

 3/2 Program Timing of Application